evyios/evyios/README.md

 ![MasterHead](https://mobiosolutions.com/wp-content/uploads/2020/01/IOS.png)

 <h4 align="left">Hey, I’m an IOS developer.
-My goals are to be focus for the best app experience, content, and delivery of the massage you want to send to the user.
+My goals are to be focus for the best app experience, content and delivery of the massage you want to send to the user.
 I spent a lot of time learning programming and how to implement a new features in my applications.</h3>

 <img align="right" alt="Coding" width="500" src="https://propulsive.in/assets/img/service-icon/mobile.gif">